tarhe/Cordova-Local-Notifications-2.x.x/README.md

 ```

 ### Schedule local notifications
-Local notifications can be scheduled through the `notification.local.add` interface.<br>
-The method takes a hash as an argument to specify the notification's properties and returns the ID for the notification.<br>

 Scheduling a local notification will override the previously one with the same ID.
 All properties are optional.
 If no date object is given, the notification pops-up immediately.